keatura/my-ordinary-vault-md/Andefaelt/Setting/Places/Countries/Zevka/Zevka.md

 ### Cities

+- Zhizni-Mayutsya
+	- The capital of Zevka.
+	-

 - Lenovo
 	- Where Mizuki met her sorcerer mentor, and where they were buried.
 	- Produces mainly 'Jack Cortexes